DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/3_api_access.md

 ## Modifying the Web client

-Now configure the client to ask for access to api1 and for a refresh token by requesting the _api1_ scope.
+Now configure the client to ask for access to api1 by requesting the _api1_ scope.
 This is done in the OpenID Connect handler configuration in _src/WebClient/Program.cs_: